Kraigie/nostrum/docs/static/Events.md

 implementation to handle dispatching events from the WS connection.
 To handle events it is up to you to define the `consumer` of the GenStage life cycle.

-To see the documentation on implementing that consumer, please see `Nostrum.Consumer`.
+To see the documentation on using one of provided consumers, please see `Nostrum.Consumer`.

 ## Why GenStage?